worker-tools/request-cookie-store/README.md

 event.respondWith(new Response(null, cookieStore));
 ```

-Will produce the following HTTP:
+Will produce the following HTTP headers in Worker Environments that support multiple `Set-Cookie` headers:

 ```http
 HTTP/1.1 200 OK